yass8n/gpl/README.md

 To run the game

-1.) "make" the executable from /p8
+1.) 'make' the executable from /p8

 2.) cd into /p8/gpl-example then run 'gpl save_ball.gpl'